vectordotdev/vector/rfcs/2023-05-03-data-volume-metrics.md

 ### User Experience

-Global config optionns will be provided allowing the `service` tag and the `source` tag to be specified.
+Global config options will be provided allowing the `service` tag and the `source` tag to be specified.
 For example:

 ```yaml